HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/migrate/next_steps/post_mig_activities/portal_task/mig_post_person_tag.md

 # Removing Person Tag hidden pages

 Remove Person Tag hidden pages from migrated environments where Search for Portal Site was previously configured.
-If you migrated or updated to HCL Digital Experience 8.5 CF04 or later, then you do not need to complete these steps.
+If you migrated or updated to HCL Digital Experience 9.5 or 8.5 CF04 or later, then you do not need to complete these steps.

 You might find errors that are captured in the systemOut.log file if the migrated system has Search for Portal Site configured and crawling runs.
 The following excerpt is provided as an example.